pubky/pkdns/README.md

    cargo run --package=pkdns
    ```

+   if the package does not run, refer to

 4. [Verify](#verify-pkdns-is-working) that the server is running.
 The server IP is `127.0.0.1`.

 5. [Configure](#change-your-system-dns) your system DNS.